I focus on Passion, Purpose and Power as stages on the journey to achieving your full potential.

 Purpose focuses on identifying a clear goal for your efforts that aligns with your values and unlocks another level of energy and joy.
 It is not what you are doing at work, it is “why” you are doing it.

 With a clear purpose, you are not only energised by the tasks you are doing but also by progress being made towards the end goal.
 You are highly motivated, energised by what you do and both inspired and inspiring.

 Power refers to authentic power and your ability to be both fully present and fully aligned with your purpose.

 What we think of as power today is actually abuse of power.
 True power emerges when we align ourselves fully behind a vision or purpose that resonates with our deepest values.

-I work with teams in transition.
-My philosophy with teams is that small, incremental and consistent interventions have a greater and longer-lasting impact on team dynamics, than less frequent, more substantial interventions.
+I work with purpose-driven teams seeking to maximise their impact.
+My philosophy with teams is that incremental and consistent interventions (weekly touchpoints) have a greater and longer-lasting impact on team dynamics, than less frequent, more substantial interventions (quarterly off-sites).

-My goal is to create a high performing team, by breaking down the barriers that block effective communication and collaboration.
-Key components are open and honest conversation, a high level of transparency, and a collective focus on what is in the best interests of the business.
+My goal is to create a high performing team, by elevating the collective consciousness of the group.
+This involves breaking down the internal barriers that block effective communication and collaboration (inner work) and establishing psychological safety for every member of the team by embedding a strong team purpose, the concept of open and honest conversation, a high level of transparency, and a collective focus on what is in the best interests of the business (outer work).